-(i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status Views and experiences of citizens, service users and organisations of different backgrounds including reference to future needs are taken into account. take into account service user's needs in the future. impact assessment approach to inform budget decisions and longer term sustainability of services.
-Communication strategies developed and actioned for all major decisions affecting the public.
-Ensure that effective feedback mechanisms are built into communication strategies, taking into account the diversity of communication methods. developed and used to inform 2018/19 business planning.
+(i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status Views and experiences of citizens, service users and organisations of different backgrounds including reference to future needs are taken into account. not take into account service user's needs in the future. impact assessment approach to inform budget decisions and longer term sustainability of services.
+Communication strategies developed and actioned for all major decisions affecting the public. developed and used to inform 2018/19 business planning.
 CAMMS system been updated with IAA for all relevant efficiency projects and policies; process to be fully operational from May 2019.
-Although the Council has policies and procedures to ensure the lawfulness of its decisions the Closed
+Although the Council has policies and procedures Closed

 (i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status Performance management: (Identified by Overview and Scrutiny Committee chair).
 Council's approach to performance management and monitoring is not fully understood; leading to ineffective challenge and scrutiny.
-1 Closed (A1, A2, A3) Behaving with integrity. # (E54) Developing the capability of the entity's leadership and other individuals - developing protocols to ensure that elected and appointed leaders negotiate their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained. # of the Council Refresh training and advice.
+Member workshop: understanding the Council's performance management approach and supporting systems.
+A workshop explaining the Council Plan and it's measures in relation to performance management was held in 2018.
+Workshops have been held with members on Performance Management.
+Closed (A1, A2, A3) Behaving with integrity. # (E54) Developing the capability of the entity's leadership and other individuals - developing protocols to ensure that elected and appointed leaders negotiate their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained. # of the Council Refresh training and advice.
 Sustained work with Group Leaders and the Chair of the Council.
 The Council has approved the Flintshire Standard which sets expectations about behaviour.
 The Council regularly sends members on the WLGA Leadership Programme which will explain the roles of elected members and officers.
 There is a process of induction for councillors who are new to positions of responsibility within the Council (e.g. committee chair or cabinet member).
 This explains the remits of elected councillors and officers.
 Council procedures further reinforce the respective roles.
 The collective and coordinated approach by Group Leaders and members, supported by officers has led to an improvement in behaviour.
 Where isolated cases continue this is being addressed separately.
-Closed •
+Closed